 Hacktoberfest 2024 & Hacksquad 2024

-HackSquad allows contributors to contribute code as a squad instead of a single contributor.
-Engage the community in a friendly competition over the month of October.
+HackSquad allows contributors to join forces and contribute code as a team instead of as individual contributors.
+Engage in a friendly competition with the community throughout October.

 Hacktoberfest is an annual event that encourages contributions to open-source projects on platforms like GitHub.
-It takes place throughout the month of October.
-The main goal of Hacktoberfest is to promote open-source collaboration and community participation by rewarding contributors with limited-edition swag, such as t-shirts and stickers, for making a certain number of valid pull requests to open-source repositories.
+It takes place throughout October, promoting open-source collaboration and community participation.
+Contributors are rewarded with limited-edition swag, such as t-shirts and stickers, for making a certain number of valid pull requests to open-source repositories.

 1. Register for Hacktoberfest and Hacksquad 2024